richpauly13/easy/README.md

 ### Lightweight

 Developers can use only the components needed for a particular project.
 This is done through module imports.
-If you choose to use the entire framework, it is still less than 200kB.

 ## Installation